MolSimGroup/gmx_gk_autocorr/README.md

 1. A .xvg file as a result from gmx energy.
 The order of the data in the columns is important.
 The order should be: "Temperature", "Pressure", "Pres-XX", "Pres-XY", "Pres-XZ","Pres-YX","Pres-YY","Pres-YZ","Pres-ZX","Pres-ZY","Pres-ZZ"
 2. A .gro file representing your system size (only the last line is read to get the Volume).

-To program can be executed by running the following command (change the name of the .xvg and .gro file according to your filenames (and their paths): main.o energy.xvg conf.gro
+The program can be executed by running the following command (change the name of the .xvg and .gro file according to your filenames (and their paths): main.o energy.xvg conf.gro

 The output files are: SELFautocorr.xvg, SELFvoltemp.xvg, and SELFvisco.xvg.
 These can be used for further analysis in other scripts or programs.